Frequently Asked Questions – ‘First Few X’ (FFX) project to enhance the public health response to COVID-19 in Australia

 What if I don’t do the swab correctly?

 It’s very important that you follow the instructions as closely as possible.
 We want to make sure that your sample is good quality so that we can provide accurate results.

 If the swab does not collect enough virus (either because it is not done well or there is a low level of virus present), the test may return a negative result.
-A negative result does not necessarily exclude infection with COVID-19 and you are still required to complete the 14-day isolation period.
+A negative result does not necessarily exclude infection with COVID-19 and you are still required to complete your relevant isolation period in line with public health guidelines.
 You will still need to collect samples at the other project timepoints.
 We advise you to contact your local COVID-19 information line or GP for advice if you develop symptoms at any time.

 Is the swab procedure painful?
 Will I hurt myself?